nashville-software-school/client-side-mastery/projects/tier-5/thorns-roses/chapters/TR_SHOPPING_CART.md

 # Shopping Cart View

-> **Note:** This is an advanced challenge.
-You should only work on this once you have completed, and understand, all of the exercises and concepts in this book.

 Time to provide a shopping cart view for wedding planners as they purchase flowers.

 ## Cart View